JEAN-MARC SUPERVILLE SOVAK

 "a-Historical Landscape" series was created using a digital engraving technique on polymer to produce printing plates to print directly on the original engravings, a printing technique almost identical to the original, prolonging the edition by almost 150 years.

-"a-Historical Landscape" series is now part of the permanent collection at the Samuel Dorsky Museum of Art thanks to the
+"a-Historical Landscape" series is now part of the permanent collection at the Frances Lehman Loeb Art Center at Vassar College, as well as the Samuel Dorsky Museum of Art thanks to the

 Alice and Horace Chandler Purchase Award.
 The Samuel Dorsky Museum is located on the campus of SUNY New Paltz, the site of recent "decolonizing" efforts where names of slave owners were removed from student dormitories.